 Otherwise, gently vacuum the topside of the mattress using a clean brush attachment, ensuring that the vacuum does not snag the material.

-With new pillow top mattresses, body impressions and indentation can start to form on the surface of the mattress where most of the sleeper’s weight is concentrated.
-This is expected and does not necessarily mean that the mattress is sagging prematurely.
+With new pillow-top mattresses, body impressions and indentation can start forming on the mattress’s surface, where most of the sleeper’s weight is concentrated.
+This is expected and does not necessarily mean the mattress is sagging prematurely.
 Rotating the mattress should help to even out the wear.

-If this does not resolve the issue, inspect the bed base on which the pillow top mattress is resting on.
+If this does not resolve the issue, inspect the bed base on which the pillow-top mattress is resting on.
 An old worn-out bed base could be causing the mattress to sag.
 If the mattress sits on a slatted bed frame, ensure that the mattress is not sagging between the slats.
-Similarly, if the mattress is sitting on an old worn-out divan base, the mattress may conform to its shape.
+Similarly, if the mattress rests on an old worn-out divan base, it may conform to its shape.

-If you’ve bought the mattress and the bed base together, and find that the fillings are not recovering after turning the mattress, it could be faulty.
+If you’ve bought the mattress and the bed base together and find the fillings are not recovering after turning the mattress, it could be faulty.
 In this instance, speak to the store where you purchased the bed.

 However, as with all mattresses, the components will naturally deteriorate and break down over time.
 When this happens, it is best to replace the mattress as soon as possible, as persevering with a worn-out mattress will affect your sleep quality.